The Bankrate promise

 If you’re buying a home, you may be focusing on the price tag of the property, but there are other costs that can amass quickly and cut into what you can ultimately afford.
 Some buyers may have luck negotiating seller concessions to help pay these costs upfront.
 Here’s what concessions are, and how that strategy can work.

-Homebuyers can ask for seller concessions for a variety of costs, and can do so in their original offer or during negotiations with the seller.
-The concessions might cover:
+Homebuyers can ask for seller concessions on a variety of costs, and can do so in their original offer or during negotiations.
+The concessions might cover closing costs including:

 - Origination fee

 - Appraisal and/or home inspection fees

 - Prepaid homeowners insurance, mortgage insurance and/or property taxes